 Blackboard Ultra: Discussion Board Analytics

-Discussion analytics are accessed from the Discussions or Course Content pages.
-They allow you to view information about the discussion including:
+This space allows you to view information about the discussion including:

 • Active students